McDevon/shower-mixer/README.md

 > An interactive demo exploring the effects of delay in feedback systems

 This project was inspired by the shower mixer example in [The Fifth Discipline](https://en.wikipedia.org/wiki/The_Fifth_Discipline) by Peter Senge.
 It allows exploring the shower example both manually and with a PID controller.
+The purpose of the project is to provide a tool for showing and learning system dynamics.

-In addition, this my my toy project for learning basics of React and relearn some JavaScript.
+In addition, this my toy project for learning basics of React and Javascript.

 Live demo available [online](https://mcdevon.github.io/shower-mixer).